 Look for job vacancies at:

-- Local Government Jobs - local authorities occasionally advertise vacancies for private music teachers (or you can contact individual local authorities speculatively).
+- Local Government Jobs - local authorities occasionally advertise vacancies for private, peripatetic and visiting music teachers (or you can contact individual local authorities speculatively).

-- TES Jobs - the education press occasionally advertises vacancies for private, peripatetic and visiting teachers in schools.
+- Tes Jobs - the education press occasionally advertises vacancies for private, peripatetic and visiting teachers in schools.

 You'll have to use your initiative to find opportunities and promote your business.
 For example, advertise your lessons in public places by giving out your card or publicity leaflet to your local music shop, library and schools, or use social media to boost your profile.